rsdn/CodeJam/PerfTests/Docs/SourceAnnotations.md

 **First**, you can enable source annotations mode, add the log into build artifacts, setup previous run log URI, and just run perftests.
 Limit adjustments performed during CI run will be applied to sources on local run.
 Check previous section for more.

-**Second**, you can explicitly disable the `ContinuousIntegrationMode` feature, enable source annotations and setup CI server to do autocommit sources if tests succeed.
+**Second**, you can explicitly disable the `ContinuousIntegrationMode` feature, enable source annotations and setup CI server to auto-commit sources if tests succeed.
 As example, here's how to do it [with AppVeyor builds](https://www.appveyor.com/docs/how-to/git-push/).
 We do not recommend this approach.
 If performance will degrade unexpectedly there will be's no notifications and the limits will be silently overwritten.